Satishrajc/python_practice/README.md

 ## Notes
 1. As of Python version 3.7, dictionaries are ordered.
 In Python 3.6 and earlier, dictionaries are unordered.
 2. From Python3 tuple compression is act as  generators
+3. After slicing lists, change in the copied array will change the copying array elements